rackerlabs/docs-core-infra-user-guide/cloud_servers/actions.rst

 Delete
 ------------------
 This action permanently deletes a server returning it's resources back to the available pool.
+Latent data is not recoverable from the disk of a deleted server.